ekamperi/ekamperi.github.io/_posts/2021-05-08-bayesian-optimization.md

 </p>

 To put it another way, we want to optimize an expensive, black-box, derivative-free, possibly non-convex function.
 And for this kind of problem, **Bayesian Optimization (BO)** is a generic and robust method.
 Mind that **the evaluation of the objective function is not necessarily computational**.
 Let me give you a couple of examples, where $$f(x)$$ is not something you can calculate with a computer.
 1. You are a researcher, and you investigate mixtures of chemotherapeutic drugs for their ability to kill cancer cells.
 You have come up with three candidate molecules, and you need to find the best combination of concentrations $$c_1, c_2, c_3$$ of the three drugs.
-Evaluating the objective function $$f(c_1,c_2,c_3)$$ in this context entails conducting actual experiments in the lab requiring personnel, consumables and waiting for hours or days for the experiment to complete.
+Evaluating the objective function $$f(c_1,c_2,c_3)$$ in this context entails conducting actual experiments in the lab requiring personnel, consumables, and waiting for hours or days for the experiment to complete.
 Therefore, considering all possible concentration combinations is not a realistic approach.
 Instead, you need to start with a few random drug concentrations, test them, and then use the experimental outcomes to predict the most promising drug combination to use next.
 Makes sense?
 2. You work as a consultant for an oil company, and you need to maximize a probability density function $$f({\tiny\text{LAT}, \tiny\text{LONG}})$$ of finding oil if we drill on $$({\tiny\text{LAT}, \tiny\text{LONG}})$$ coordinates.
 Drilling costs lots of money; therefore we need to make good educated guesses, and we need to do so with only a few trials.

 **In other cases, however, $$f(x)$$ might indeed be computational**.
 For instance, we may define it as the cross-validation error of a machine-learning model whose hyperparameters we want to tune.
 So, to sum up, we want to optimize $$f(x)$$ and: